Elbow Embolization

 Does the procedure hurt?

-Not at all.
-It’s performed with local anesthesia, so you won’t feel pain during the procedure.
+No. It’s performed with local anesthesia, so you won’t feel pain during the procedure.
 Mild soreness may follow, but most patients are comfortable and resume normal activity quickly.

 How long does it take and what’s the downtime?

 The procedure takes about 45–60 minutes, and you’ll go home the same day.
-Most people return to light activity within 1–3 days and feel better within a few weeks.
+Most people return to light activity within 1 day and feel better within a few weeks.

 When will I feel better?

-Most patients notice improved pain and function within 2 to 6 weeks, with continued progress over several months as the tendon heals.
+Most patients notice improved pain and function within 2 to 4 weeks, with continued progress over several months as the tendon heals.

 Are there risks or side effects?

 Elbow Embolization is very safe.
 Mild side effects include temporary soreness or bruising.
-Rare complications include non-target embolization, temporary numbness, or contrast dye reactions.

 Can this prevent the need for surgery?